 - ½ teaspoon black pepper, or more to your preference

-- 1 15-oz can of cream of mushroom soup
+- 1 (15 ounces) can of cream of mushroom soup (preferably organic)

-- Spray a 9×13 casserole dish with cooking spray.
-Add stew meat, potatoes, carrots, and onions.
-Season with a little pepper and toss together.
+- Spray a 9×13 inch casserole dish with cooking spray.
+Add stew meat, potatoes, carrots, and onions to the casserole dish.
+Season with the pepper and gently stir together.

-- Complete steps 2-4 in the slow cooker.
-Place the lid on and set to LOW for 8 hours.
+Slow Cooker Method: Stir together all the ingredients in a 6 quart slow cooker.
+Place the lid on and set to LOW for 8-10 hours.
 (Do not peek!)

-Fully cook and cool stew (do not leave out of refrigerator or freezer more than 2 hours!).
+Option 2 (Fully Cooked): Fully cook and cool the stew (do not leave outside of refrigerator or freezer more than 2 hours!).
 Place in a freezer bag or freezer-safe container.
 Try to remove as much air as possible and seal and/or wrap it well before placing in the freezer.

-To reheat, thaw for 24-48 hours in the refrigerator (preferred method) or in the microwave using the defrost setting.
-Then, warm over low to medium-low heat on the stove, gently stirring occasionally.
+Option 2 (Fully Cooked): To reheat, thaw for 24-48 hours in the refrigerator (preferred method) or in the microwave using the defrost setting.
+Then, warm over low heat on the stove or in the slow cooker, gently stirring occasionally until warmed through.